Government no longer majority owner of NatWest

 NatWest bought the shares at 220.5p each, their closing price on Friday, as part of an off-market purchase.

-The government took a majority stake in the group, formerly known as Royal Bank of Scotland Group, after bailing it out for £45bn in the 2008 financial crisis.
+The government took a majority stake in the group, formerly known as Royal Bank of Scotland (RBS), after bailing it out for £45bn in the 2008 financial crisis.

 NatWest boss Alison Rose called the share buyback an "important milestone".